 The Gaming Backlog

 Yet another 20+ Hour game to fit into the schedule somehow I guess!
-This has become even more of a problem the since we do not even have to leave our homes anymore.
+This has become even more of a problem since we do not even have to leave our homes anymore.
 The games are just there, waiting.
 How am I going to deal with this backlog?

 I get a great sense of accomplishment upon completing a game, I wonder if this is because I am getting a little older now and the games I remember from my childhood where all played to death.
 I grew up with the NES, MegaDrive and SNES, Games were simpler, they didn’t take as long to complete & they were not on a steam sale for £1.79!
 Games used to cost £40 – £50 and after convincing my parents to part with their hard-earned £50 I was playing it whether I liked it or not.

-Thankfully most other games didn’t give me as much of a hard time.
+Thankfully, most other games didn’t give me as much of a hard time.
 I would regularly complete games at a young age and be extremely proud of myself.
 A lot of games I would play over and over looking for secrets and just more to do.
-Becoming an adult has caused and awful lot of problems for me as a gamer, I now have commitments and instead of having all day to play games I have to do mundane stuff like go to the supermarket or work.
-On the flip side however I have an income now and games in general don’t all cost £40 – £50 anymore.
+Becoming an adult has caused an awful lot of problems for me as a gamer, I now have commitments and instead of having all day to play games I have to do mundane stuff like go to the supermarket or work.
+On the flip side however I have an income now and games, in general, don’t all cost £40 – £50 anymore.

 I like to go to howlongtobeat.com to get a rough idea it will take to clear a game of the list.
 Let me give you a small example of some of the games in my current backlog, These are games I want to complete before January if possible: –